4methyst/popular-games-clone-ggez-rs/README.md

 This is project to make simple popular game clones and write it in rust(I am sorry if you missunderstood or have different understanding of the word "popular").
 I made this repo to learn rust while also learn how to make games.
 If you want to take a look at my code go on.
 I will try my best to write good codes while also trying my best to not copy others code(I know it's impossible).

+### Purpose

+My main purpose of doing this project is I want to learn rust.
+If you find this not beginner friendly I am sorry because that's not my purpose.
+Also sorry in advance if my code is not optimized or good enough for you, feel free to open [issue](https://github.com/MohammadAlimul/popular-games-clone-ggez-rs/issues) or contact me on [discord](https://github.com/4methyst/popular-games-clone-ggez-rs#notes) if you want to discuss something.

 ### Dependencies

 Here are/is the list of dependencies this project uses: